Browse by Tag

 This is not far from the Bluchers Reef mine site and ruins over on Bluchers Track.

-Puddling machines, or "puddlers" were pioneered on the Victorian goldfields in 1854.
+Puddling machines, or "puddlers" were pioneered on the Victorian goldfields in the early 1850s.
 This technology was developed as an affordable way of processing gold-bearing clay on a large scale.

 Puddling machines are a very significant development in the history of Victorian gold mining, as they are the only technology or method developed entirely on the Victorian Goldfields.